mintoolkit/mint/README.md

 `docker build -t my/sample-node-app .`

-4. Run the Slim app:
+4. Run the **Mint** app:

-`./slim build my/sample-node-app` <- run it from the location where you extraced the Slim app binaries (or update your `PATH` env var to include the directory where the Slim app binaries are located)
+`./min build my/sample-node-app` <- run it from the location where you extraced the **Mint** app binaries (or update your `PATH` env var to include the directory where the **Mint** app binaries are located)

-Slim creates a special container based on the target image you provided.
-It also creates a resource directory where it stores the information it discovers about your image: `<slim directory>/.images/<TARGET_IMAGE_ID>`.
+**Mint** creates a special container based on the target image you provided.
+It also creates a resource directory where it stores the information it discovers about your image: `<min directory>/.images/<TARGET_IMAGE_ID>`.

-By default, the Slim app will run its http probe against the temporary container.
+By default, the **Mint** app will run its http probe against the temporary container.
 If you are minifying a command line tool that doesn't expose any web service interface you'll need to explicitly disable http probing (by setting `--http-probe=false`).

 5. Use curl (or other tools) to call the sample app (optional)